 For 3 to 6 players, ages 10 and up.
 Designed by Corey Konieczka, published by Fantasy Flight Games.

 Based on the SyFy Channel television series of the same name, Battlestar Galactica is a semi-cooperative board game.
 Each player takes the role of a character from the show (10 characters are available) as they work together to save humanity.
-Among the obstacles players will face are enemy ships, robot invaders, and dwindling resources.
+Among the obstacles, players will face are enemy ships, robot invaders, and dwindling resources.
 Further complicating things, greatly, is the fact that one or more characters in every game are secretly enemy Cylons.
-Battlestar Galactica was my pick as the #3 board game of 2008.
+Battlestar Galactica was our pick as the #3 board game of 2008.

 16 of 20

 For 2 to 5 players, ages 12 and up.
-Designed by William Attia, published by Rio Grande Games / Ystari Games.
+Designed by William Attia, published by Rio Grande Games/Ystari Games.

 Players must manage money, allocate workers, construct buildings, collect resources, build the castle and collect victory points to earn a victory in Caylus.
 Money's always too tight, and there are never enough resources to do everything you want to.
 Plus, the other players tend to place their workers where you wanted to place yours.
 Caylus is full of tense decisions; it's a strategy game masterpiece.
 Caylus won the 2006 Deutscher Spiele Preis, a 2006 International Gamers Award, and a 2005 Meeples Choice Award.
-It was my pick as the #2 board game of 2005.Continue to 17 of 20 below.
+It was our pick as the #2 board game of 2005.Continue to 17 of 20 below.

 17 of 20